Bananos-dev/discord.js-moderation-bot/README.md

 ---

 ### Any errors?
-If you'd like to come to me personally, join the [support server](https://discord.gg/t2nV9kBnch)
+If you'd like to come to me personally, DM me on "Bananos#1873".
+Or, if you'd like to speak to the original creator of the bot (outdated v12), join the [support server](https://discord.gg/t2nV9kBnch)

 Also a big thank you to the contributors for correcting small errors and adding help to the bot.